-Note: The projections refer to final salary replacement rates for average-earning workers entering the labor force today at age twenty and retiring at their state pension system's normal retirement age.
+Note: The projections refer to final salary replacement rates for average-earning workers entering the labor force at age twenty around the year 2015 and retiring at their state pension system's standard retirement age.
 In countries where replacement rates differ by gender, the projections are male-female averages.
-For Brazil, the projections refer to the RGPS; for Chile, the AFP System; for China, the Basic Pension System for Urban Employees; for Hong Kong, the MPF; for India, the EPF and EPS; for Indonesia, Old Age Security; for Malaysia, the EPF; for Mexico, SAR; for South Korea, the National Pension System; and for Thailand, the Old Age Pension System.
+For Brazil, the projections refer to the RGPS; for Chile, the AFP System; for China, the Basic Pension System for Urban Employees; for Hong Kong, the MPF; for India, the EPF and EPS; for Indonesia, the JHT; for Malaysia, the EPF; for Mexico, SAR; for South Korea, the National Pension System; and for Thailand, the Old Age Pension System.